 You do need to avoid people with infections, including children who have diseases such as chicken pox.
 Your doctor may advise you and your family to have the seasonal flu vaccine to reduce your risk of getting flu.
 Talk to your specialist about the best time to have the vaccination.

 Many people like to plan a holiday for the end of their treatment.
 Our travelling and cancer section has information about how to plan and get the most out of your holiday, including information about vaccinations and how travelling may affect you.

 You can view and print the quick guides for all the pages in the living with chemotherapy section.

 During chemotherapy you may not always be able to do the things you take for granted.
 But you don't need to stop your social life completely.
 There's no reason to stop going out or visiting friends.
 You may just find you need to plan ahead a bit more.

 - If you're going out at night it can help to get some rest during the day – you'll have more energy for the evening

-- If you want to go out for a meal, if you think you need to you can take some anti sickness pills before you go
+- If you think you need to, you can take some anti sickness tablets before you go out for a meal

 - Drinking a little alcohol probably won't affect most types of chemotherapy – but check with your doctor before you drink